 New Hampshire Legislation Updates: Laws, Rules & Regulations

-A look at the latest updates on state legislation that relate to aviation and the ramifications for UAS/Drone operators.
+The latest updates on state legislation as it relates to aviation and the ramifications for UAS operators.

 The 2018 UNH Digital Marketing Conference will take place in the Piscataqua Room in Holloway Commons (75 Main Street, Durham, NH) on the University of New Hampshire.

 Free parking will be available for all conference attendees in the UNH Campus Crossings Visitor Lot.
 Those registered will recieve additional information on the location and parking by email one week prior to the conference.

 Breakfast and lunch will be provided at the conference and is included in the cost of enrollment.